sneyderdev/codebookclub-resources/youtube/README.md

 # CodeBookClub Resources: YouTube 📺
-Here you will find a collection of videos/channels for learning JavaScript.
+Here you will find a collection of videos/channels for learning JavaScript and programming in general.

 ## Channels
 - [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA)